Riverside-Albert

-Riverside-Albert is a Canadian community in Hopewell Parish of Albert County, New Brunswick.
-It was an incorporated village until the end of 2022.
+Riverside-Albert is a disincorporated village in Fundy Albert, New Brunswick, Canada.
+It resides in the geographic parish of Hopewell in Albert County.

-Riverside-Albert is located on the Shepody River at the edge of the Shepody Marsh.
+Riverside-Albert is located on the north of Shepody River on upland above the marsh.
 The community of Harvey Parish is located across the river.
 It is approximately halfway between two major tourist destinations: Fundy National Park and the Hopewell Rocks.

-A location place name.
 Post office called Albert from 1875; Riverside from 1875 to 1932; Riverside from 1932.

 The Trans Canada Trail passes through Riverside-Albert.